AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Debugging scriptlets {#debug-scriptlets}

-If you are using AdGuard Browser extension and want to debug a [scriptlet](#scriptlets) or a [trusted scriptlet](#trusted-scriptlets) rule, you can get additional information by opening the Filtering log.
+If you are using AdGuard Browser Extension and want to debug a [scriptlet](#scriptlets) or a [trusted scriptlet](#trusted-scriptlets) rule, you can get additional information by opening the Filtering log.
 In that case, scriptlets will switch to debug mode and there will be more information in the browser console.

 The following scriptlets are especially developed for debug purposes: